stenzeladam/ChordProgressionTSX/README.md

 - **TypeScript Configuration**: Configured with strict type-checking and ES6 target.
 - **Express Server**: Handles API requests for managing chord progressions and modes.
 - **Chord and Mode Management**: Classes to manage musical chords, modes, and their properties.
 There is a class and method for managing chord voicings (the tablature for various ways to play each chord), and I plan on improving the voicing method and expanding upon it over time.
-- **UberChord API Integration**: Fetches chord data from the UberChord API.
-I plan to eventually depreciate the use of UberChord API and create my own class/methods for providing the same functionality within the same server, but that will take quite some time to develop so that would not be completed any time soon.
-While the UberChord API has the ability to name a lot of chords, it isn't as comprehensive as I'd like.
-For example, if you have a diminished chord, say G diminished for example, and modify it with the `sus4` option, instead of returning `Gsus4(b5)` or even `Fmaj7(no3, no5)/B`, it will simply return `G unknown`.
-If you ever receive an unknown chord name, this is why, but the chord voicings and notes making up the chord should still be correct.
+- **Tonal Music Theory Library**: chord data is managed using the Tonal Music Theory Library.
+This library offers comprehensive chord and music theory functionality.
+Although it might sometimes return results like `unknown` for complex chord modifications that don't have conventional names, the chord voicings and notes provided will still be accurate.
+You can explore the Tonal Music Theory Library [here on GitHub](https://github.com/tonaljs/tonal).

 #### Backend Files